rewonc/pastalog/README.md

 #### Automatic candlesticking

 [screenshot]
-Once you start getting a lot of points (typically several thousand), the app will automatically convert them into candlesticks for improved visibility and rendering performance.
+Once you start viewing a lot of points (typically several thousand), the app will automatically convert them into candlesticks for improved visibility and rendering performance.
 Each candlestick takes a certain number of points and shows the max, min, 1st quartile, 3rd quartile, and median instead of plotting every point.
-This tends to be much more useful to visualize.
+This tends to be much more useful to visualize than a solid mass of dots.

 #### Panning and zooming